BrokenShell/DS-FastAPI-Template/README.md

 - awscli
 - eb

-## Setup Instructions - Unix/Linux
+## Setup Instructions - Unix/Linux or Windows with WSL
 In the following steps replace `ds-fastapi-test` with your project's name.

 ### Local Virtual Environment Setup